Indonesian anti-graft agency arrests head of energy regulator

 While foreign investment continues to pour into the resource-rich country, there are growing concerns that rampant corruption and an incompetent bureaucracy could throttle growth and see that investment turned away.

-Additional reporting by Nilufar Rizki and Kanupryia Kapoor in Jakarta and Rujun Shen in Singapore; Writing by Randy Fabi; Editing by Ed Davies
+Additional reporting by Nilufar Rizki and Kanupryia Kapoor; Writing by Randy Fabi; Editing by Ed Davies